murthylab/fly-vr/README.md

                         File that specifies FicTrac configuration information.
   -m FICTRAC_CONSOLE_OUT, --fictrac_console_out FICTRAC_CONSOLE_OUT
                         File to save FicTrac console output to.
-  -k FICTRAC_CALLBACK, --fictrac_callback FICTRAC_CALLBACK
-                        A callback function that will be called anytime FicTrac updates its state.
-It must take two parameters; the FicTrac state, and an IOTask object for communicating with the daq.
+  --fictrac_plot_state  Enable plotting of FicTrac state history.
-  -g, --pgr_cam_enable  Enable Point Grey Camera support in FicTrac.
+  --pgr_cam_enable      Enable Point Grey Camera support in FicTrac.
-  -s                    Shuffle the playback of the playlist randomly.
+  --shuffle             Shuffle the playback of the playlist randomly.
+  --start_delay START_DELAY
+                        Delay the start of playback and acquisition from FicTrac tracking by this many seconds.
+The default is 0 seconds.
+  --callback CALLBACK   Filename of Python code that contains implementaion of
+                        FlyVRCallback class.
+Used to plugincustom control
+                        logic for closed loop experiments.
+  --ball_control_enable
+                        Enable control signals for stepper motor controlling ball motion.
+Used for testing of closed loop setup.
+  --ball_control_channel BALL_CONTROL_CHANNEL
+                        String with name of two bit digital channels to send ball signal.
+  --ball_control_periods BALL_CONTROL_PERIODS
+                        A comma separated list of periods (in milliseconds) describing how to construct the ball control signal.
+  --ball_control_durations BALL_CONTROL_DURATIONS
+                        A comma separated list of durations (in seconds) for each period in the ball_control_periods parameter.
+  --ball_control_loop   Whether the ball control signal should loop
+                        idefinitely or not.
 ```

 TLDR;